This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 - Mail checks a few days before the end of the year.
 You can deduct the expenses in the year you mail the checks.
 If you’re mailing a big check, use registered mail to prove the mailing date.

 - Bunch expenses.
-It may be helpful to bunch expenses toward the end of the year to maximize your deductions.
+Bundling expenses toward the end of the year may be helpful to maximize deductions.

 - Delay sending invoices until the last few days of the year.
 That way, you’ll receive payment in the new year and can report the income in the new year as well.

-You’ll need to be cautious with the last strategy.
+The last strategy requires caution.
 Don’t delay sending invoices to customers who pay slowly.
-Keep in mind that if you defer your expenses, you’ll need to report them in the following year.
-There’s no special filing deadline for deferments.
+If you defer your expenses, you must report them in the following year.
+There is no special filing deadline for deferments.

 12. Hire Your Spouse or Children